nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 5 - Handling Ordinary Files.markdown

     -   zip command provides facility to add/append files to an existing compressed archive.

-    To compress and archive a directory hierarchy to send via email execute:

-    `zip -r archive.zip direcotry_path`
+    To compress and archive a directory hierarchy to send via email execute the command-line `zip -r archive.zip direcotry_path`.

-    The recipient can easily recreate the directory structure by executing:
+    The recipient can easily recreate the directory structure by executing the command-line `unzip archive.zip`.

-    `unzip archive.zip`

 15. A command behaves recursively when it can descent a directory hierarchy and execute over all the files, sub-directories and files thereof.